caleb531/alfred-workflow-packager/README.md

 ## Setup

-You can install the utility via `pip`, either globally or within a virtualenv:
+You can install the utility via `pip3`, either globally or within a virtualenv:

 ```
-pip install alfred-workflow-packager
+pip3 install alfred-workflow-packager
 ```

 ## Usage